 Without examining interaction effects in your model, sometimes we are incorrect about the real relationship between variables.

-This is particularly evident in political science when we consider the impact of regime type on the relationship between our dependent and independent variables.
+This is particularly evident in political science when we consider, for example, the impact of regime type on the relationship between our dependent and independent variables.
+The nature of the government can really impact our analysis.

 summary(protest_model <- lm(democracy_protest ~ executive_bribery, data = data_2010))